+Note also, that Jacob is pointedly referred to here in V:28 as "Israel."
+It is the covenant relationship of God to His chosen people that the "seed" the Messiah is coming that dominates every word of the Book of Genesis.
 What a wonder is this record of HOW it happened!
-God over-ruled the hatreds, jealousies, and envious wickedness of men to place one of Jacob's sons on the throne of the land of Egypt, who, in time, brought the whole posterity of Israel to live there.
-The Egyptians detested foreigners, especially shepherds; and, thus there would be no easy possibility of Jacob's posterity forming marriages with pagans, as had already begun to happen in the case of Judah.
-Not only that, in Egypt, they would have the protective arm of a powerful central government which would secure them against hostile attack.
+God over-ruled the hatreds, jealousies, and envious wickedness of men to place one of Jacob's sons on the throne of the land of Egypt, who, in time, brought all the descendants of Israel to live there.
+The Egyptians detested foreigners, especially shepherds; and, thus it would not be easy for the children of Israel or Jacob's descendants to inner marry with the Egyptians as had already begun to happen in Canaan in the case of Judah.
+Not only that, in Egypt, for several generations they would have the protective arm of a powerful central government which would secure them against hostile attack.
 Under those divinely appointed conditions, they would indeed grow into a mighty nation!
-How marvelous are the ways of God and His providence for His Chosen.
+How marvelous are the ways of God and His providence for His Chosen!